xieyuheng/x-server/README.md

 ```

 When using `x-server serve-many`,
-the `hostname` option is required,
+the `hostname` option is required.

-and each website in `/websites` might have
+And each website in `/websites` might have
 it's own `website.json` config file,

 Instead of issuing long command,